Richard Bong: Legacy

 In the mid-1950s, construction on a new USAF installation commenced south of Milwaukee that was to be named Richard I. Bong Air Force Base.
 The base, intended to be an Air Defense Command fighter base for the Chicago and Milwaukee areas, was conceived in the early 1950s with construction commencing in the mid-1950s.
 Construction had barely begun when the base was transferred to the Strategic Air Command as a prospective base for the supersonic B-58 Hustler bomber.
 Prior to completion, the base was considered obsolete as it had become apparent to USAF officials that the base would be redundant with installations nearby that would soon have space for more units.
 The base was abandoned in 1959 and disposed of the following year.
 Today, the former base site is known as the Richard Bong State Recreation Area.

 It was planned that Spokane Air Force Base, Washington, was to be renamed Bong Air Force Base, until General Muir Fairchild died on active duty in 1950, and it was named Fairchild Air Force Base instead.

 Bong is buried at Poplar Cemetery in Poplar, Wisconsin.

 Bong Terrace in Mount Holly, New Jersey, is named in his honor.

+There remains a Bong Ave. on what was once the Richards-Gebaur Air Force Base in Belton, Missouri.

+Bong was selected as the United States Air Force Academy Class of 2003 Exemplar.